 The best way is to give them a pet related gift on the day, be it a collar, a book, food bowls etc., or even a gift certificate from a shelter/breeder, and allow them to choose a pet for themselves when they are ready or after the holiday period.

 Please, never purchase a pet for somebody as a surprise.
-So many unwanted pets are dumped on shelters just after Christmas.
+So many unwanted pets are dumped in shelters shortly after Christmas.
 If people just put some thought into buying the pet in the first place, shelters wouldn’t have to pick up the pieces further down the track.

 I cannot emphasise enough just how important it is to make sure the pet is wanted, and will be properly cared for the next 15-20 years.
 Ask yourself, if you are buying a pet for a teenager, what will happen to the pet when they move out of home to go to university for example?
 Will you be willing to keep the pet with you, and care for it?
 What about buying a pet for an elderly friend or relative?
 What will happen to it if they pass away before the pet?
 Would you be willing to take on the pet for the remainder of his life?